threedo/DarkHorse/README.md

 	Note: A Reddit user (codeface) requested an option to choose between PDF or CBZ formats, but I haven’t implemented that yet.

-Currently, your comics will still be identified by their UUIDs, as I have not found a reliable way to get the actual titles.
-However, I’ve included a CSV file in the Output folder with the list of UUIDs.
-You can manually add the comic names to this CSV and use a file renamer or another script (which I’ll hopefully release soon) to update the files.
-While it’s not fully automated yet, this will at least allow you to regain your digital collection.
+Currently, your comics will still be identified by their UUIDs in the Output folder.
+Follow my instructions for gathering the comic book names from the Dark Horse website (basically you go to your bookshelf on their website, and run a command in the browser's developer console, and it outputs the names of all your books) and run my rename_cbz script and you should be good to go!

 Cheers,